bright/new-www/content/jobs/senior-backend-developer.md

 * team retreats once a quarter
 * weekly sport classes and Friday in-house yoga time
 * board games evenings and weekly lunch roulette initiative

-Do you want to be a part of our Bright Team?
-Apply!

-In case you have any questions, contact jobs@bright.dev.